ConnorSweeneyDev/.config/readme.md

 The following plugins require some extra or different steps:
 - Helpers &rightarrow; Some plugins are only here to help other plugins and files which you can remove if you don't need, these are:
-  - plenary.nvim &rightarrow; Required by telescope.nvim and harpoon.
+  - plenary.nvim &rightarrow; Required by telescope.nvim, harpoon and neogit.
   - nui.nvim &rightarrow; Required by noice.nvim.
-  - notify.nvim &rightarrow; Required by noice.nvim.
   - nvim-web-devicons &rightarrow; Required by most plugins that use icons.
 - Yanky &rightarrow; This plugin requires telescope to be installed, so make sure to do that first.
 - Leap &rightarrow; This should be installed at the same time as leap-by-word.nvim, `after\plugin\leap.lua` requires